tomdidom/fastspring-unit-prices-check/README.md

 # fastspring-unit-prices-check

+NOTE: if you work with upgrades and/or dynamic pricing, this script over reports.
+I am working on improving it.

 ## For who?
 If you have a business, like me, with Tom's Planner, and you sell subscriptions through FastSpring, then this script is for you.